Blogging Marathon #68 Week 5 Day 4

 Mint Leaves 2-3

 Remove the peel and slice the cantaloupe into pieces.
 Place them in a baking tray lined with parchment paper and freeze for 4-6 hours.
 You can freeze them overnight too.

 After it has frozen, remove and add to a food processor.
-Also add a tsp of honey.
+Also add a teaspoon of honey.
 The amount of honey can be changed depending on how sweet the cantaloupe is.
 Process to an almost smooth texture.
 Remove and serve immediately, topped with mint leaves.